Running WRF¶

 feedback=2

-Communication only goes in one direction - from the parent domain to the child domain.
+Communication is only conducted from the parent domain to the child domain.
 There is no feedback to the parent.

 Note

-See Namelist Variables for additional descriptions of the following list of variables.
+See Namelist Variables for additional descriptions of the following variables.

 feedback |